 Tips for Helping Pets Acclimate to a New Home

-Moving on up may be exciting for you, but Fido isn’t sure he’s into it.
+Moving on up may be exciting for you, but Fido isn’t too sure he’s into it.
 Pets don’t love change.
 Stress manifests in pets in a variety of ways: peeing on carpet, barking and hiding are among the most common.
 Indoor pets only know a very limited familiar world, and when everything about that world changes, it can send them into a tailspin!
 Thankfully, you can mitigate some of their stress so they don’t tear up your furniture or pee in your shoes as revenge.

 Here are our favorite tips for helping your pets get used to your new home:

 Preparing for the Move

-You have time to mentally prepare for a move, but as far as your cats know, everything is hunky-dory until you start packing.
+You have time to mentally prepare for a move, but as far as your animals know, everything is hunky-dory until you start packing.
 Helping pets cope with a move has a lot to do with how well you prepare them for it.
 You can: